jswamina-redhat/ocp-documentation/platform_operations/move_vms_between_namespaces.md

+# Purpose
+This document will provide steps for moving VMs between namespaces in OpenShift Container Platform.

+# Introduction
 In Kubernetes, it is not possible to move objects between namespaces or rename existing namespaces.
 To "move" a virtual machine from one namespace to another we can migrate it using MTV.
 The migration will create a new virtual machine object in the target namespace.
 It will also copy all the VM disks.

 MTV can migrate virtual machines between two different OpenShift clusters.
 We can create a migration plan where the source and target provider are the same OpenShift cluster.
 Just the source and target namespaces will differ.